2/21/2025

 speaker

-Hi.
-Good morning.
+Hi, good morning.
 I wanted to touch on modifications from last year.
 I think it was around $4 billion, a lot of which was done in the early part of the year, maybe when borrowers and everybody had a different interest rate outlook.
-Can you talk about how you expect those modified loans to perform over 25?
-Were those modifications, how many were somewhat reliant on some relief from rates over the course of 25?
-And how do you expect, you know, are those modifications typically 12 or six-month duration extensions?
-Or how do we think about those modified loans maturing over the course of this year?
+Can you talk about how you expect those modified loans to perform over 2025?
+Were those modifications you know how many were somewhat reliant on some relief from rates over the course of 25 and and how do you expect um you know are those modifications typically 12 or six month duration extensions or how do we think about those modified loans maturing over the course of this year um i think it's important to have a little bit of an overall view keep in mind

 speaker

-I think it's important to have a little bit of an overall view.
-Keep in mind that we have run off in our portfolio over the last two years of almost $6.1 billion, and that's either through refinance or sale or all the people taking them out.
-So the amount has been dramatic.
-With respect to the modified loans, keep in mind, grid sales are short-term loans of nature.
-And they have a lot of tests, so it's very, very normal to modify a loan in this kind of rate environment and give people a little bit more runway to take a bit more capital.
+And they have a lot of tests.
+So it's very, very normal to modify a loan in this kind of rate environment and give people a little bit more runway to bring more capital.
 There was a period of time when sulfur was sitting at 530 when it dropped.
-It was a lot of relief for bars who were out buying caps and their lifeline to give them more opportunity.
-So when we look at a modification of a loan, we take a look at whether the sponsor could bring more capital, the sponsor doing a good job, and whether he has a capability to improve the performance of those assets.
-And the majority of those times, the supermajority of times, we track their performance and doing extremely well.
-There were periods of time when they don't quite do what they're supposed to do, and they could resolve an additional problem with these and take backs.
-But on the whole, the strategy has been extremely effective in terms of improving the performance of those collateral.
+It was a lot of relief for bars who bought white caps. are doing a good job, and whether he has a capability to improve the performance of those assets.
+And in the majority of those times, the super majority of the times, we track their performance and they're doing extremely well.
+There are periods of time when they don't quite do what they're supposed to do, and they could resolve an additional problem with these paybacks.
+But on the whole, the strategy has been extremely effective in terms of improving the performance of those collaterals.
 Keep in mind that almost all our loans have recourse provisions with multiple sponsors.
-So it's not like people could just hand back the keys as an alternative.
-They are already in put position where they have to bring capital to the table.
+So it's not like people can just hand back the keys as an alternative.
+They are being put in a position where they have to bring capital to the table.
 And there are many circumstances where we do take over ownership.
 We still have access to those personal financials and judgments as well.
-So our goal is always to improve the collateral, get into a better position, specifically in markets that are experiencing a little bit of softness or delays in courts and things of that nature.
-So for the most part, we have seen tremendous improvement in the analysis of
+So our goal is always to improve the collateral, get into a better position, specifically in markets.

 speaker